 Please consider helping ISGS achieve its mission to preserve and disseminate Illinois historical and genealogical materials, and to educate and aid those researching their ancestry.

 FGS 2016 Conference Committee: ISGS is serving as the Local Host society for next year's FGS national conference in Springfield, IL, 30 August - 3 September.
 We have a special need for a local/regional marketing person to work with Thomas MacEntee, FGS's National Marketing Chair.
+Additionally, volunteers are needed onsite prior to the conference, and each day of the conference.
 Contact Laura Kovarik, Local Host Chair, firstname.lastname@example.org for more information.

 For information on any of the positions listed below, contact Susie Pope, firstname.lastname@example.org